j-eastman/Chatterer-Kik-Bot/README.md

 # Chatterer-Kik-Bot

-This can be used on an existing webserver to implement a kik bot.
+This can be used on an existing java web server to implement a kik bot.

 ## Dependencies
 Add this to your pom.xml file or download the jar manually